ashishWaghmare/tree-rpc/readme.md

+    Challenge #1: RPC Service
+Create an async RPC service and client that communicate over a message bus.
+The goal of the RPC service is to parse trees using recursive decent.

+Challenge #2: Family Tree

+Semi-structure-to-kickstart-ideas:

+Relationship {
+SPOUSE
+MOTHER
+FATHER
+SIBLING
+GRANDPARENT
+OTHER
+NONE
+}

+public ? getFamilyTree(); // A call to <Person>.getFamilyTree() will return a graphic (either in text or image) of the person's familial connections with names and relationship shown.

 ## Objective

 Server is having tree stored which has to be served to different clients.
 Oneof the mechansim to serve this graph is by using Message Queue ( which is hornetq in this case).